catalogicsoftware/kubedr/README.md

 The following list shows many items that are planned for *KubeDR*.
 Some of them are improvements while others are new features.

 - Improve monitoring/reporting.

 - Implement referential integrity semantics.

 - Improve restore capabilities.

 - Support file system as a target for backups.

 ## Documentation

-we use [Sphinx](http://www.sphinx-doc.org/en/master/) for docs.
+We use [Sphinx](http://www.sphinx-doc.org/en/master/) for docs.
 Source for the documentation is in "docs" directory.
 For built documentation, see below: